codeigniter4/CodeIgniter4/user_guide_src/source/general/environments.rst

 .. _environment-nginx:

-Nginx
+nginx
 -----

-Under Nginx, you must pass the environment variable through the ``fastcgi_params`` in order for it to show up under the ``$_SERVER`` variable.
+Under nginx, you must pass the environment variable through the ``fastcgi_params`` in order for it to show up under the ``$_SERVER`` variable.
 This allows it to work on the virtual-host level, instead of using `env` to set it for the entire server, though that would work fine on a dedicated server.
 You would then modify your server config to something